awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-plugins.md

 + Operations on S3 with keys having CSE\-KMS encryption are currently not supported with the S3 Ranger Plugin\.
 + Cross\-Region support is not supported\.
 + The Hadoop user does not generate any audit events as Hadoop always accesses the EC2 Instance Profile\.
 + It's recommended that you disable EMR Consistency View\.
 S3 is strongly consistent, so it is no longer needed\.
-See [Amazon S3 Strong Consistency](https://aws.amazon.com/s3/consistency/) for more information\.
+See [Amazon S3 strong consistency](https://aws.amazon.com/s3/consistency/) for more information\.
 + The EMRFS S3 Plugin makes numerous STS calls\.
 It's advised that you do load testing on a development account and monitor STS call volume\.
 It is also recommended that you make an STS request to raise AssumeRole service limits\.